Philippe-Forest/Philippe-Forest.github.io/spotify.md

 <figure>
 <img src="images/PCAcontinents.png?raw=true" alt="PCA country" class="imgarticle"/>
-<figcaption>.</figcaption>
+<figcaption>Every point is a country, colored by continent.</figcaption>
 </figure>

-<p class="articletext">Interestingly, it seems like Europe has overall uniform tastes, South America has very similar tastes, which can easily be explained by the massive popularity of Raeggeton in the whole continent.
+<p class="articletext">Interestingly, it seems like Europe has overall similar tastes, South America has very similar tastes, which can easily be explained by the massive popularity of Reggaeton in the whole continent.
 Asia seems to have the most diverse musical culture overall. </p>

 ---